waltercostamb/features_pipeline/README.md

 ls -lh genomes/ | sed 's/  */\t/g' | cut -f9 | sed 's/\.fasta//g' | grep -v '^$' > files.txt
 ```

-- Copy and (if needed) adapt the config and/or sbatch files:
+- Adapt (if needed) the config and/or sbatch files:

 ```
-#Copy original files
-cp PATH/features_pipeline/Snakefile .
-cp PATH/features_pipeline/config.json .
-cp PATH/features_pipeline/snakefile.sbatch .
 #Adapt files if needed
 vim config.json
 vim snakefile.sbatch
 ```

+## Config.json

+UNDER CONSTRUCTION.

+## snakefile.sbatch

+File *snakefile.sbatch* contains information for your cluster, such as required memory and threads.
+For just a few files, this is not a big concern.
+However, for a larger amount of files, you should make sure to allocate enough memory and threads.
+For calculation of requirements, check the "Performance" section below.

-## Run specific rules
+## Choosing specific rules

 The default mode of Snakefile is to run all rules.
-If you want to run a specific rule: copy the Snakefile to the folder you are running your samples, uncomment the command line(s) referring to the desired feature(s) and comment the other lines.
-Then adapt your snakemake.sbatch file and run it.
+If you want to run one or only a few specific rules, change the commented lines in `rule all` of the Snakefile.

 # Performance

 Below follows the time and memory performance of the pipeline for 3 different input sizes.
-For these calculations, we used 1 core and default parameters, with the exception of "emapper_block_size", which was set to a higher value of 10.0.
-The default value of EggNOG emapper's "emapper_block_size" is 2.0.
+For these calculations, we used 1 core and default parameters of *config.json*.
+Note that "emapper_block_size" is already set to a higher value of 10.0 in *config.json*.
+The default value of EggNOG emapper's "emapper_block_size" is actually 2.0.
 Increasing this value to 10.0 increases memory consumption, but reduces run time.

 Time performance            |  Memory performance
 :-------------------------:|:-------------------------: